qftc/qftc.org/content/en/posts/bystander-intervention-and-deescalation.md

 +++
 Bystander intervention and deescalation is a way of using nonviolent methods to defuse harmful situations and ensure the safety of everyone involved.
 This is good general knowledge to have on hand; after all, anyone could potentially find themselves in the role of a bystander in an escalating situation just in day-to-day life.
 The most important thing is to be prepared, so that you don't freeze up or do something that makes the situation worse!

 The information in this post comes from trainings by three organizations, each having somewhat different areas of focus (see bottom of page).
 I highly recommend attending their trainings if you have the opportunity!
-A big benefit of attending an actual "in-person" (nowadays virtual) training is being able to work through example scenarios, either by role-playing or by thinking through the situations they present and rehearsing your response.
+A big benefit of attending an actual "in-person" - nowadays virtual - training is being able to work through example scenarios, either by role-playing or by thinking through the situations they present and rehearsing your response.
 Plus, the trainers can explain all this stuff a lot better than I can write it!

 ***